Leasing Beats vs Exclusive RightsHow did it start?

 Usually, there are a couple different types of leasing options that each cater to specific needs of an artist.
 The 3 most common ones are explained below.

-The most common one is typically referred to as a “Basic Lease".
+First of all, the most common one is typically referred to as a “Basic Lease".

 1. Price.
 Most producers provide this option for a more modest price (under $40) with a common term of 12 months.